|

 box under the View tab.

 footers in a document, modify the Header and Footer Styles.
-Your author
+Your editor

 half an inch and be in Italic using a different font.
 I use sanserif